 California Norte and Baja California Sur, Mexico.

 Propagated from one of our very old large collection plants.
 Growing in a 4 1/2" pot.
 1 in stock @ $15.00.
+SOLD

 Cochemiea setispina -